True-Phi/fawri-plus-website/content/pages/features.md

         subtitle: Fixed Rates for All Distances
         text: >
           We offer Bahrain’s most competitive delivery rates with no commissions or hidden charges.
-Enjoy a flat, transparent price for any distance—fast, fair, and cost-effective.
+Enjoy a flat, transparent price for any distance - fast, fair, and cost-effective.
         actions: []
         colors: bg-light-fg-dark
         styles: